aws/ota-for-aws-iot-embedded-sdk/test/cbmc/proofs/ota_interface/setDataInterface/README.md

-setControlInterface proof
+setDataaInterface proof
 ==============

-This directory contains a memory safety proof for setControlInterface.
+This directory contains a memory safety proof for setDataInterface.

 To run the proof.
 -------------